jordanjanakievski/jordanjanakievski/README.md

 👋 Hi, my name is Jordan Janakievski

-🎓 I am a second-year computer ccience student at the University of Toronto
+🎓 I am a second-year computer science student at the University of Toronto

 ⌨️ I enjoy full-stack web development and finding new ways artificial intelligence can be implemented into my workflow